Blotch3D/Blotch3D/README.md

 sometimes goes to the wrong window and in certain situations will crash).
 You can, of course, create any number of non-3D windows you like in the same process.

+On Microsoft Windows, you can also control certain window features and add window event handlers with the associated Windows 'Forms' object, BlWindow3D.WindowForm.

 Officially, Blotch3D+MonoGame must create the system window used for the 3D window and does not allow you to specify an existing window to use as